About the CONTROL Study

 This is also a vehicle-controlled study, which means one of the treatment groups is an ointment containing most of the same ingredients as the other ointments being studied, but without isotretinoin.
 The chances of being assigned to any of the three treatment groups are equal.
 This means any participant has a one in three chance of receiving either a higher dose of isotretinoin, lower dose of isotretinoin or vehicle control ointment.

-If you qualify for the study, you may be eligible to receive reimbursement for travel to and from the study center, as well as being compensated for your time.
+If you qualify for the study, you may be eligible to receive reimbursement if you travel to and from the study center, as well as being compensated for your time.

 Study participants must be 9 years of age or older and have either autosomal recessive congenital ichthyosis-lamellar ichthyosis (ARCI-LI) or recessive X-linked ichthyosis (RXLI) subtypes of CI.
+If your subtype is not genetically confirmed, genetic testing will be provided by Timber.
 Participants must have a minimum of 10% of their total body surface area affected by CI at baseline and be in good general health.
 Women who are pregnant or planning to become pregnant may not participate in the study.